Trucks: Europe’s Roadmap To Double Annual CO2 Reduction Rate

-The general perception is that trucks are more ‘dirty’ in terms of carbon emissions, but the statistics say that only 5% of all greenhouse gas emissions in Europe are attributed to them.
-Yet, they take care of 75% of all land-based cargo transportations, including day-to-day essential supplies like food products and others.
-In addition, the fuel consumption (along with the CO2 emissions) of the European trucks have come down considerably in since 1965, up to 60%.
-In terms of pollutant emissions, the levels of nitrogen oxides have come down by 95%, while the particulate content have dropped by up to 98% in the since 1990.
+The general perception is that trucks are more ‘dirty’ in terms of carbon emissions, but the statistics say that only 5 percent of all greenhouse gas emissions in Europe are attributed to them.
+Yet, they take care of 75 percent of all land-based cargo transportations, including day-to-day essential supplies like food products and others.
+In addition, the fuel consumption (along with the CO2 emissions) of the European trucks have come down considerably in since 1965, up to 60 percent.
+In terms of pollutant emissions, the levels of nitrogen oxides have come down by 95 percent, while the particulate content have dropped by up to 98 percent in the since 1990.

 Moreover, there are numerous other factors (than just the vehicle) contribute to CO2 emissions from cargo transport.
 For instance, the vehicle length and weight, trailer designs, optimised transport operations, driver behaviour, alternative fuels, infrastructure, etc. are also key to achieving efficiency.
 Therefore, the industry groups such as the ACEA calls for an ‘integrated approach’ that take into considerations a wide array of measures and stakeholders, along with industry’s continuous development in vehicle technologies, to combat carbon emissions more effectively.

 Truck makers are now showing interest on holistic ideas such as low-rolling resistance tyres that can be retro-fitted on any trucks, efficient trailer combinations, intelligent transport systems such as truck platooning, renewable fuels like bio-diesel and HVO (Hydro-treated Vegetable Oil), driver training for fuel-efficient driving, and improved road infrastructure.
 This shift in approach a significant step towards combating emissions and achieving ambitious reduction targets in the future.